DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/beyond-compression/_index.md

 Then let's try it on the room mics.
 You may want this mic to get more sustain.

-Maybe this will help our electronic drum track?
-What other tracks from the Broken Man mix did we loose transients on when compressing?
+> Can we use transient enhancement on our other mix?
+I tried smoothing out the picking noise on the solo acoustic guitars and that worked well.

 After we add our gating and transient processing where necessary let's rebuild the balance to see if things feel more stable.